Mountain pygmy-possum

 Photo: Jiri Lochman/Lochman Transparencies

-• Mountain Pygmy possums are critically endangered.
-They were actually thought to be extinct until they were rediscovered at Mt Hotham in the 1960s.
+• Mountain pygmy-possums are listed as critically endangered on the IUCN Red List.
+They were thought to be extinct until they were rediscovered at Mt Hotham in the 1960s.

-• They continue to be under pressure from many threats including lack of food as Bogong moth numbers crash, climate change as their habitat warms, the development of ski resorts and feral cats and foxes.
+• They continue to face countless threats including lack of food as Bogong moth numbers crash, climate change as their habitat warms, the development of ski resorts and feral cats and foxes.

-• There are less than 2,000 Mountain pygmy possums left in the wild.
+• There are an estimated 2000 Mountain pygmy-possums left in the wild.

-• Fossil records show they have existed for about 10,000 years.
+• Fossil records show that Mountain pygmy-possums have existed for approximately 10,000 years.

-• So tiny, these possums are about 40 grams and about 250 mm long — but over half of their body is their tail.
+• So tiny, these possums only weigh about 40 grams – that's about the same as a medium chicken’s egg or 2 AA batteries.
+They are about 250 mm long — but over half of their body length is made up by their tail.

-• The female can live for up to 13 years, making it the longest-living small marsupial known.
+• Female Mountain pygmy-possums can live for up to 13 years, making them the longest-living small marsupial known.
 Males live for up to five years.

 Mountain pygmy possum